doctor3w/Dance-Dance-Evolution/docs/index.md

 !["Kick HiHat Test"](resources/kickhatsplice.png)

-Figure 8: DWT Test - Expanded coefficients of a signal with low (the kick drum) and high (the hi-hat) frequency components
+> Figure 8: DWT Test - Expanded coefficients of a signal with low (the kick drum) and high (the hi-hat) frequency components
+>

 We conducted a variety of tests on various signals, including frequency sweeps and snippets of real songs (see Figure 9).
 We constructed a mapping from each layer of the transform to the frequency that provoked the greatest response, and also recorded threshold coefficient values.
 This culminated in a script that would take in a signal, and note the times when beats were detected (see song_test.m, in Appendix B).
 This process was effective in further developing our beat detection method.
 We added in downsampling of the original signal by 2 and a rectification of the transformed signal.
 This script functioned as an effective proof of concept, and served us well as we moved forward.

 !["Kick HiHat Test"](resources/trimmedwaveletform.png)

-Figure 9: DWT of a 15 second song snippet.
+> Figure 9: DWT of a 15 second song snippet.
 Note the distinct peaks, which correspond to beats.
+>

 We then began working to move the algorithm to C. We wanted to use or adapt an existing library for our purposes to maximize our efficiency.
 We initially used Rafat's wave library (see references), but found it too unwieldy.
 We then settled on the GNU Scientific Library, an open source scientific computing library.
 It had fairly good documentation online, and very easy to use functions.
 We did have to make several modifications, though.
 First, it is important to note that the GSL's notation is opposite from MATLAB's - i.e. higher coefficient levels have more entries and represent higher frequencies.
 This was fairly trivial though.
 We began by stripping the library of everything we did not need (2D wavelet transforms, wavelets besides the Haar wavelet, needless libraries, etc.).
-The most important priority was to modify GSL's DWT to no longer allocate any memory using malloc.
-We basically just allocate the memory beforehand by declaring variables of the necessary sizes to compute the DWT.
+The most important priority was to modify GSL's DWT to no longer allocate any memory dynamically using malloc, since the PIC does not have a heap space defined where anything could be allocated.
+Instead, we just allocate the memory beforehand by declaring global variables of the necessary sizes to compute the DWT.
 The DWT is always computed on an array of length 2048, so arrays of constant sizes can be used.
-We also converted much of the calculations to integer math, becuase we did not need precision.
-We do have to cast to doubles for certain operations.
+We also converted much of the calculations to integer math, because we did not need precision.
+We do cast to doubles for certain operations when using constants to maintain some precision.

 ```c
 int data[SAMPLE_SIZE];